 Avoid the Common Causes

-For instance, disc herniation in the L5 to S1 area is caused by lifting excessive loads, especially as these loads places additional pressure on the vertebrae.
-Therefore, one of the first parts of any treatment, as it relates to experiencing severe back pain in this area, is to eliminate the cause by stopping the heavy lifting.
+First of all, before back pain can be resolved, the source of the pain must be identified.
+When a disc is herniated in the L5-S1 area, this is caused by lifting excessive loads.
+When a load is too much to bear, additional pressure is placed on the vertebrae.
+Therefore, one of the first recommendations of any treatment as it relates to limiting back pain in this area, is to stop heavy lifting.

-Non-Steroidal Anti-inflammatory Drugs
+Non-Steroidal Anti-Inflammatory Drugs

-For instance, some physicians may prescribe naproxen or ibuprofen to the patients that they treat.
+Some physicians may prescribe naproxen or ibuprofen to the patients that they treat.
 However, the type of anti-inflammatory drugs and its frequency will often depend on the circumstances and the individual.